ztNIE/ztNIE.github.io/_posts/2025-09-26-terraform-module.markdown

 ### Resource/Output post or pre condition
 You can also add [postcondition](https://developer.hashicorp.com/terraform/language/block/resource#postcondition) and [precondition](https://developer.hashicorp.com/terraform/language/block/resource#precondition) to the resources.

-I think these are generally more useful for end-users to add in root module level.
-If you'd like to add post/precondition checks, please be aware of the __one-way doors__ they will introduce.
+I think these are generally more useful for end-users to add in root module level, where user may have clearer requirements about what they want pre/post deployment.

+Also, since they are configured in `lifecycle` block, they are technically __one-way doors__.

 ## Tests.
 [Terraform tests](https://developer.hashicorp.com/terraform/language/tests) is available in Terraform `v1.6.0` and later.
 We use `command = plan` for unit tests (triggered on every commit) and `command = apply` for integration tests (triggered on every release candidate).

+> Investing on testing has proven to be a good investment.
+Highly recommand even if you have a narrow timeframe.
+>
-We started without unit tests and had a debate about if we need unit tests when our deadline is close.
-Investing on testing has proven to be a good investment.
-Having unit tests for our modules has significantly increased our velocity to develop the modules.
-Also, it makes it much easier for other developers to contribute to our modules.
+> Having unit tests for our modules has significantly increased our velocity to develop the modules.
+>
+> It makes it much easier for other developers to contribute to our modules, which helped our goal for company-wide adoption.

 ## Documentation.
 [Terraform docs](https://github.com/terraform-docs/terraform-docs) is pretty good.
 To make sure our doc is always up-to-date, we put a `diff` pipeline to trigger on every commit.

-The only caveat we had with `terraform docs` is the format -- `markdown table` is quite hard to read when the description of the variable becomes longer, although it looks more similar to most of terraform docs out there.
+> The only caveat we had with `terraform docs` is the format -- `markdown table` is quite hard to read when the description of the variable becomes longer, although it looks more similar to most of terraform docs out there.
+>
-`markdown document` renders much better with the default markdown of our code repository.
+> `markdown document` renders much better with the default markdown of our code repository.